annarailton/littlemore_ltn_analysis/data/README.md

 | [`street_data.csv`](street_data.csv) | Data about each street, e.g. postcode, lat-long, driving distance to LTN etc. |
 | [`mapping/`](mapping) | QGIS shapefiles and `geojson` for use in mapping |

-:warning: note that there are three more data points in this dataset then used in the report.
+:warning: note that there are four more data points in this dataset then used in the report.
 This was because of three late entries to the dataset.